Mobility of geometric constraint systems with extrusion symmetry: Symmetry-adapted mobility counts

 Note that we may also pin one of the horizontal lines instead and consider the framework with extrusion symmetry in the direction of the $x$-axis.
 This will again detect the fully-symmetric infinitesimal flex. \end{example}

-\begin{example} Let's consider a $3$-dimensional point-hyperplane framework that models a symmetrically constrained unit cube.
-It has 8 points with coordinates $\{(x,y,z)|\,x,y,z\in\{0,1\}\}$, and the lengths of the twelve edges of the cube are constrained with twelve point-point distance constraints.
-Moreover, the points of the top, bottom, left and right faces of the cube are constrained to be coplanar by forcing each set of four points to have a fixed distance to a plane that is parallel to the cube's face.
-Finally, we impose the constraint that the two pairs of opposite planes have to remain parallel.
-This point-hyperplane framework, which we will denote by $(G,p,\ell)$, has $3$-fold extrusion symmetry.
-It is illustrated in Figure~\ref{fig:cube1}, where for simplicity we assume without loss of generality that the point-plane distances are all zero.
+\begin{example} Let's consider a $3$-dimensional point-hyperplane framework defined as follows.
+We start with a bar-joint framework modelling the $1$-skeleton of a unit cube, that is, the framework has 8 points with coordinates $\{(x,y,z)|\,x,y,z\in\{0,1\}\}$, and the lengths of the twelve edges of the cube are constrained with twelve point-point distance constraints (see Figure~\ref{fig:cube1}b).
+In addition, the point-hyperplane framework has 4 hyperplanes which are parallel to the bottom, top, left and right faces of the cube respectively.
+All 4 points of the bottom face of the cube have a point-hyperplane distance constraint to the bottom hyperplane.
+Similarly, the 4 top points, the 4 left points, and the 4 right points of the cube have point-hyperplane distance constraints to the top, left and right hyperplanes, respectively.
+This forces the points of those 4 faces of the cube to stay coplanar in any motion of the framework.
+(Note that if we only consider the bar-joint framework of the $1$-skeleton of the cube, without the point-hyperplane distance constraints, then this framework can be moved so that planarity of any face of the cube is destroyed.)
+Finally, we impose the additional constraints that the two pairs of opposite hyperplanes have to remain parallel.
+Note that this point-hyperplane framework, which we will denote by $(G,p,\ell)$, has $3$-fold extrusion symmetry.
+This is illustrated in Figure~\ref{fig:cube1}, where for simplicity we assume without loss of generality that the point-hyperplane distances are all zero.

 While $(G,p,\ell)$ has $3$-fold extrusion symmetry, for each extrusion direction there exists at least one pair of parallel planes that contains this direction.
 Thus, as discussed in Section~\ref{pinh}, we need to construct a pinned version of this framework to apply the symmetry-adapted counts.
 We pin the plane $\ell=\ell_1\star\star 0$ by removing the corresponding four columns for $\ell=(a,r)$ and the row for the normalisation of the normal vector $a$ from the rigidity matrix.
 Moreover, for the parallel plane $\ell'=\ell_1\star \star 1$, we remove the three columns for the normal vector $a'$ and the row for the normalisation of $a'$ in the rigidity matrix, but we keep the column for $r'$ so that the plane can still be displaced in a parallel fashion.
 The parallel constraints between $\ell$ and $\ell'$ are deleted since they have become redundant.
 The extrusion symmetry of the framework has now been reduced from $\mathbb{Z}_2^3$ to $\mathbb{Z}_2^2$, where the extrusions are in the directions of the $x$- and $y$-axis.
 However, if we extrude along the $y$-axis, then the left and right planes are still fixed under this extrusion.
 Thus, to avoid further pinning, we only analyse the framework as a framework with single extrusion symmetry in the direction of the $x$-axis.